 Call our attorneys today if you have been mistreated at work.
 At Leventhal Lewis, we can examine your situation to determine if you have an actionable claim.
 Then we can begin building a case against your employer.

 Our skilled lawyers know how to hold your employer accountable for the injustices they have committed at your expense.
 We have the experience and resources necessary to handle difficult — and often sensitive — employment cases.

 It is crucial to respond to workplace issues quickly.
 The applicable statute of limitations varies based on the type of case and the claims involved, but it can be very short.
 If you miss the deadline to file your case, you will not be able to take legal action.
 Call us as soon as possible to ensure the statute of limitations doesn't bar your claim.

 Contact Our Colorado Springs Employment Lawyers

 Call our attorneys today at 719-694-3000 to learn more about filing a case against your employer.
-At Lewis Kuhn Swan PC, we welcome workers from Colorado Springs, Denver, Pueblo, Castle Rock, and nearby areas of Colorado.
+At Leventhal Lewis, we welcome workers from Colorado Springs, Denver, Pueblo, Castle Rock, and nearby areas of Colorado.